 In the end, we decided to sit down, sigh one long and hopefully final time, and write

-innernet as an opinionated configuration system on top of WireGuard that comes with some added features to make life easy, and is friendly with various sizes of networks:
+innernet as an opinionated configuration system on top of WireGuard that comes with some added features to make life easy, and is friendly with various sizes of networks: one for your organization, one for your project, one for your social circle to create an idealistic alternate internet universe — your imagination's the limit.

 We had some simple goals: